NXP/nxmw/demos/linux/aws/readme.md

     ./pub-sub-sample
     ```

->**Note:** <span style="color:blue;">When using Openssl Provider application will not connect to NX Secure Authenticator directly over i2c.
+>**Note:** When using Openssl Provider application will not connect to NX Secure Authenticator directly over i2c.
 It will connect to access manager which in turn will connect to SA over i2c.
-So export the port_name as `127.0.0.1:8040`.</span>
+So export the port_name as `127.0.0.1:8040`.

->**Note:** <span style="color:blue;">If OpenSSL Engine is used no need to export port since the application will directly connect to Secure Authenticator over i2c.</span>
+>**Note:** If OpenSSL Engine is used no need to export port since the application will directly connect to Secure Authenticator over i2c.